bcgsc/pori/docs/ipr/optional_analyses/metadata.md

 }
 ```

-The patient information fields are given in detail below
+The patient information fields are listed in detail below

 {%
    include-markdown "../includes/patientInformation.md"